The animals we use

 We also conduct some studies in rats.
 We use rats when we need to work on a slightly larger animal, if for example the research involves studying blood vessels, involves surgery or some types of imaging.

 Each year we record the number of animals that we have used at the ICR, to report back to the Home Office.
-Information from the last eight years is shown in the table below.
+Information from the last nine years is shown in the table below.